PanGan21/mpc-demo/README.md

 # Multi-Party Computation (MPC) Demo

-A toy implementation of a Multi-Party Computation system in Go, focusing on architecture and using Go channels for communication between parties.
+A toy implementation of a Multi-Party Computation system in Go, mocking communication between parties.

 ## Overview